Arne Dokken

 Arne Dokken (born 27 August 1955) is a Norwegian former football player and coach.
 He played as forward for several Norwegian clubs and two Greek clubs and 24 matches for Norway national football team scoring two goals.
 In eight seasons in the Norwegian top division he played 147 matches scoring 64 goals.
 He was top scorer in 1. divisjon in 1975 and 1980.
 His son Kenneth Dokken also became a footballer.

 Playing career

 Club career

 Arne Dokken was born in Drammen, started his career in Åssiden IF and went to Strømsgodset IF 19 years old.
 In the 1975 season he became top scorer in Norwegian top flight.
 He continued to Lillestrøm SK winning gold medals in the Norwegian Cup 1978 and the league 1981.
-He then became professional in Panathinaikos in Greece and on loan to Apollon Smyrnis also in Greece before he returned to Norway where he finished his career as player in Rosenborg BK.
+He then became professional in Panathinaikos in Greece and on loan to Apollon Athens also in Greece before he returned to Norway where he finished his career as player in Rosenborg BK.